dskad/puppetserver/docs/config_variables.md

 # Container Environment Variable Configuration

-Use these variables when building or running a Puppet Server container
+Use these variables when building or running a Puppet Server container to configure puppet server

 ## Build time configuration